 The TOP 5 Best Drawing Tips

-Ever draw a person, and it comes out looking like… well, not looking like a person?
-I’ve put together the top 5 best drawing tips.
-Incorporate these techniques into your drawing and you’ll be making works similar to an Old Master’s in no time.
+Ever drawn a person, and it comes out looking like… well, not looking like a person?
+I’ve put together the top 5 best drawing tips that will help you in all your drawings.
 Keep in mind that all of these tips are equally important, so make sure to check this list to see if you have all of the techniques that will boost your drawing!

 The best part about these drawing tips is that they also apply to painters.
 Let’s get started.

 Composition is where every artists begins; how do you want your subject placed on your substrate?
 You have literally a million different choices for composition.
 I’ll give you some examples, you can have a classic composition, with the subject directly in the middle.
 This is what the Old Master’s used a lot; everything is compositionally balanced.
 Even if the subject is cropped, it still is balanced.
 However, balanced isn’t always interesting.
 That’s when Contemporary artists started to play around with composition.
 “Everything’s been said and done,” they said.
 “Let’s do something new!”
 And Contemporary Art was born.
 Take Georgia O’Keeffe, she’s considered the mother of Contemporary art.
 She cropped flowers so much, it became almost abstract.
 You can do that too!
 Crop your subject, make the composition asymmetrical, crop your subject AND make it asymmetrical.
 There are so many options!
 Don’t forget your orientation of your substrate is also part of your composition!

 Tip 2 – Look At Negative Shapes